Trung28899/NodeJS-Sequelize/README.txt

             - Code in 5th Commit
             - See ./controllers/shop.js: under getIndex() for '/' route
             and getProducts() for '/products' route
+            - 7th Commit:
+                +, See ./controllers/admin.js: under getProducts()
+                Retrieving all products for admin products

         c.
 Retrieving limited Record using where and by ID:
             - Code in 6th Commit
             - See ./controllers/shop.js: under getProduct()
                 2 approach demonstrated here:
                 findByPk(): find by ID
                 findAll({where})

 IV.
 Other Notes:
     This module contain: